wkumari/draft-wkumari-opsawg-sdi/README.md

    configuration server (often called 'next-server', 'siaddr' or 'tftp- server-name') using DHCP (see [RFC2131]).
-The device then contacts this configuration server to download its initial configuration, which is often identified using the devices serial number, MAC address or similar.
-This document extends this (vendor specific) paradigm by allowing the configuration file to be encrypted.
+The device then contacts this configuration server to download its initial configuration, which is often identified using the device's serial number, MAC address or similar.
+This document extends this (vendor-specific) paradigm by allowing the configuration file to be encrypted.

    This document uses the serial number of the device as a unique device